Ricardo-Mera-Ciudad/Interview-FAQS/README.md

 - Implementing random tests to assess acquired knowledge.
 - Including technical tests related
 - Testing code

-**We hope INTERVIEW FAQs helps you prepare for your future frontend developer job interviews!**

 ## Steps followed when installing the project and recommendations